Liam-Weitzel/Impasse/docs/demo.md

 ## YMMV ... choose a fast terminal emulator

-You need a fast terminal emulator to have a good user experience.
+**You need a fast terminal emulator with truecolor support to have a good user experience.**
 [kitty](https://sw.kovidgoyal.net/kitty/) is a good choice.

 If you use a VTE-based terminal like the [GNOME terminal](https://wiki.gnome.org/Apps/Terminal) or